 Twelve years ago, Al was exposed to toxic fumes in the workplace and was subsequently diagnosed with interstitial lung disease and bronchiectasis.
 These serious pulmonary conditions had a major effect on his life.
 Shortness of breath, coughing, reliance on supplemental oxygen and fatigue were taking a toll.
 He loved running his horse farm in upstate New York, but everyday tasks were taking longer and longer to complete.
 Looking for an alternative treatment, Al discovered cellular therapys here at the Lung Institute.

 Following treatment, Al is feeling better.
 He is getting back to the routine at his horse farm.
 Months later, Al is using less oxygen and is testing higher on his pulmonary function tests.

 Al’s story is just one of many hopeful and positive stories that we have seen here at the Lung Institute.
-There is hope to be found from stem cell therapy, and it could possibly be beneficial for you or someone you love.
+There is hope to be found from cellular therapy, and it could possibly be beneficial for you or someone you love.
 If you want to learn more about treatment options, contact us or call (800) 729-3065.

 - Breathing Exercises

 - In the Home

 - Lung Function Tests